 You can use our living costs guide to help plan your budget.
 It covers accommodation costs and estimated social costs.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

-Cutting-edge Biomedical research informs all our teaching activities, and our friendly, approachable, and accessible staff are experts in their respective fields.
+Cutting-edge research informs all our teaching activities, and our friendly, approachable, and accessible staff are experts in their respective fields.
 Small-group teaching and tutorials for five students are an important part of our programmes.
 There is a very wide range of tutorials to choose from and they help develop your essay writing, problem solving and communication skills.
-Tutorials are one of the opportunities we offer to have informal scientific discussions with a member of staff about topical issues in Biomedical Sciences.
+Tutorials are one of the opportunities we offer to have informal scientific discussions with a member of staff about topical issues.

-You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in Biomedical Science of the 21st century.
+You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in biosciences of the 21st century.

 Practicals are designed to help you to develop laboratory skills and to become familiar with a wide range of practical techniques, training you to use methods precisely and encouraging you to objectively assess the reliability of your results.

 Workshops are also an important feature of our programme and they provide an additional dimension to most modules.
 You will often collaborate in small groups in problem solving and other learning activities in our flexible learning workshops.
 You will design your own experiments and work together on the findings from the latest research papers, or investigate the application of new technologies to the global challenges in the field.